Multimodal Large Language Models with Adaptive Preference Optimization for Sequential Recommendation: Related Work

-Large language models (LLMs) have gained significant attention in recommender systems for their advanced language understanding and reasoning abilities.
+\textbf{LLMs and MLLMs for Recommendation.} Large language models (LLMs) have gained significant attention in recommender systems for their advanced language understanding and reasoning abilities.
 Research in this area primarily follows three paradigms: LLMs as recommenders, enhancers, and encoders.
 LLMs as recommenders \citep{2024llara, 2023llamarec}: These methods use user interaction histories as prompts to guide LLMs in selecting recommendation targets from a candidate set.
 TallRec \citep{2023tallrec} fine-tunes Llama on constructed recommendation datasets, enhancing LLM decision-making in recommendations.
 RosePO \citep{2024rosepo} employs smoothing personalized preference optimization to fine-tune LLMs, improving performance while ensuring the recommender remains ``helpful and harmless''.
 LLMs as enhancers \citep{2025IRLLRec, 2024DALR, 2025DMRec}: RLMRec \citep{2024rlmrec} introduces a framework leveraging LLM-driven representation learning, with contrastive and generative alignment methods to improve recommendations.
 AlphaRec \citep{2024alpharec} replaces ID-based embeddings with language embeddings and combines GCN and CL for a simple yet effective recommendation approach.
 LLMs as encoders \citep{2023chatrec, 2024BLaIR}: EasyRec \citep{2024easyrec} leverages collaborative information and textual data from users and items to retrain language models for recommendation, achieving impressive performance in zero-shot scenarios.
 To extend LLM-based recommenders to multimodal scenarios, researchers explore multimodal large language models (MLLMs) that integrate visual and textual information to better capture user preferences.
 Rec-GPT4V~\citep{2024Rec-gpt4v} introduces a visual summarization reasoning mechanism to improve user modeling and reduce dynamic image redundancy.
 MSRBench~\citep{2025MSRBench} conducts a systematic evaluation of different MLLM integration strategies and highlights computational inefficiency as a key challenge.
 MLLM-MSR~\citep{2025MLLM-MSR} designs a two-stage user modeling framework that combines image summarization with sequence modeling to fine-tune MLLMs.